WhereJuly/62-http-convenience-pack/.docs/combined-usage-example.md

 /**
  * Normalize and test against `allowed` methods as inline literal or constant,
- * defined in advance for each specific endpoint or route */
+ * defined in advance for each specific endpoint or route with either `isAmong`
+ * or `inGroup` method.
+ */
 Methods.isAmong(request.method, [EHTTPMethods.GET, EHTTPMethods.POST]); // false
+Methods.inGroup(request.method, EHTTPMethodsGroupsList.CACHEABLE) // true; For cacheable methods;
 ```

-> Here I could implement the groups functionality like
-> `Methods.inGroup(request.method, EHTTPMethodsGroups.SAFE)`
-> to avoid manually listing the methods for some standard use cases

 #### Headers